 Industry Concentration Risk.
-Because a Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, each Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
+Because each Fund's assets will be concentrated in an industry or group of industries to the extent the Fund's Index concentrates in a particular industry or group of industries, each Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
 To the extent a Fund concentrates in the securities of issuers in a particular industry, that Fund may face more risks than if it were diversified more broadly over numerous industries.
 Such industry-based risks, any of which may adversely affect a Fund, may include, but are not limited to, the following: general economic conditions or cyclical market patterns that could negatively affect supply and demand in a particular industry; competition for resources, adverse labor relations, political or world events; obsolescence of technologies; and increased competition or new product introductions that may affect the profitability or viability of companies in an industry.
 In addition, at times, an industry may be out of favor and underperform other industries or the market as a whole.
-As of August 2, 2021, the ROBO Global® Robotics and Automation Index was concentrated in the machinery industry, the ROBO Global® Healthcare Technology and Innovation Index was concentrated in the health care equipment & services industry group, and the ROBO Global® Artificial Intelligence Index was concentrated in the software industry.
+The list below is not a comprehensive list of the industries to which the Funds may have exposure over time and should not be relied on as such.
+As of August 1, 2024, the ROBO Global[®] Robotics and Automation Index was concentrated in the Industrial Machinery & Equipment Industry, the ROBO Global[®] Healthcare Technology and Innovation Index was concentrated in the Advanced Medical Equipment & Technology Industry Group and the Biotechnological & Medical Research Industry Group, and the ROBO Global[®] Artificial Intelligence Index was concentrated in the Software Industry.

-Health Care Equipment and Services Industry Risk (ROBO Global® Healthcare Technology and Innovation ETF only).
-Health care equipment and services companies are affected by rising costs of medical products, devices and services and the increased emphasis on the delivery of health care through outpatient services.
+Advanced Medical Equipment & Technology Industry Group Risk (ROBO Global® Healthcare Technology and Innovation ETF only).
+Advanced medical equipment and technology companies are affected by rising costs of medical products, devices and services and the increased emphasis on the delivery of health care through outpatient services.
 Competition is high among health care equipment and services companies and can be significantly affected by extensive government regulation or government reimbursement for medical expenses.
 The equipment and services may be subject to extensive litigation based on malpractice claims, product liability claims or other litigation.
 Medical equipment manufacturers are heavily dependent on patent protection and the expiration of patents may adversely affect their profitability.
 Many new health care products are subject to the approval of the FDA.
 The process of obtaining FDA approval is often long and expensive.